nomasters/handshake/spec/handshake-core.md

 The specific details are being worked out, but the primary structure is here.

 - Each message references the `parent` message.
 This allows for Bob to update messages as often as he wants, once Alice gets the latest message, she can continue to query the parent message IPFS immutable hash until she's reached a message that contains a hash that she's already received.
-- `time_stamp` is optional but recommended, if no `time_stamp` is present, the app will used received time.
+- `timestamp` is the unix_time in nano seconds, if no `timestamp` is present, the app will used received time.
 This is used to help weave two IPNS conversation endpoints together
 - a message can contain media and a body,
-- `media` is
+- `media` is a place holder for future work, but will allow pictures and video to be included in a message.
-- `message` is for the message body of the payload
+- `message` is for the message body of the payload and must be utf-8.
-- `ttl` is the TTL before the decrypted message is destroyed
+- `ttl` is the TTL before the decrypted message is destroyed on the client.

 Upon receiving a message and successfully decrypting the message, the key is destroyed.

-The `lookupHash` is the index for various types of lookups:
+The `lookup` is the index for various types of lookups:

 - decryption key lookup - upon receiveing a new message, the lookupHash is used to find the decryption key. if the key hasn't been used, the `lookupHash` is used to get the key from the key table.
 Two possible error states are that they lookupHash isn't found or, it is found, but in the consumed lookupKey table, which which give a warning that a key was used twice.
 When a key is used and added to the consumed key list, it's entry should be removed from the lookup table.
 As cited above, the structure should look as follows: